Derek Humphry: Early years

-His marriage to his next wife, Ann Wickett, an American and a co-founder of the Hemlock Society, ended in 1989 when she filed for divorce; they had no children.
-Ann Wickett committed suicide during a recurrence of depression at the age of 49 on 2 October 1991.
-She had been battling breast cancer, but the cancer was reportedly in remission.
+In early 1990, Humphry married Gretchen Crocker, youngest daughter of an Oregon farming family.
+Humphry was a dual British and American citizen.

-In early 1990 Humphry married Gretchen Crocker, youngest daughter of an Oregon farming family.
+Humphry died of congestive heart failure, in Eugene, Oregon, on 2 January 2025, aged 94.

 Affiliations

-Humphry is an advisor to the World Federation of Right to Die Societies by virtue of his past presidency and in appreciation of his 26 years of involvement with that organization.
-Since it was founded in 2004, Humphry has been an adviser to the Final Exit Network.
-After four members of the organization were accused in Georgia of assisting a suicide he launched the Final Exit Liberty Fund which paid most of their legal costs.
+Humphry was an advisor to the World Federation of Right to Die Societies by virtue of his past presidency and in appreciation of his 26 years of involvement with that organization.
+From when it was founded in 2004, Humphry was an adviser to the Final Exit Network.
+After four members of the organization were accused in Georgia of assisting a suicide, he launched the Final Exit Liberty Fund which paid most of their legal costs.

-In 2014 Derek Humphry was given the Lifetime Achievement Award by the World Federation of Right To Die Societies for "contributing so much, so long and so courageously to our right to a peaceful death."
+In 2014, Humphry was given the Lifetime Achievement Award by the World Federation of Right To Die Societies for "contributing so much, so long and so courageously to our right to a peaceful death."
 The award was presented by the organization's president, Faye Girsh, at its 20th international conference in Chicago in 2014.
 It was the first time this award had been made.